 Steve Merrill is part of a musical couple.
-His wife, Michelle, has been a guest conductor at the Jacksonville Symphony and is assistant conductor at the Detroit Symphony.
+His wife, Michelle, has been a guest conductor at the Jacksonville Symphony and is the Music Director of the Coastal Symphony of Georgia.

 What would you be doing if you weren’t a professional musician?